 Engh’s solution to all of this is available on the website for the National and International Alliance for Youth Sports.
 His organization has crafted a multi-tooled approach toward vetting anyone who works with or near children.
-Here’s a quick breakdown, but you should really click here to read the entire white paper.
+Here’s a quick breakdown.

 - Application for employees and volunteers

 - Review Information and Check References

 - Criminal History Background Check

 - Social Security Number (SSN) and name verification